dans98/Sublime-ApiGen/README.md

 ### Options
 * **Generate** - Takes the clicked on file, and uses its path as a starting point to walk back to the filesystem root.
 The plugin checks each directory along the way for an *apigen.neon* file.
 It will halt it's walk if it finds a file, and call ApiGen passing the *apigen.neon* file path as the (--config) option.
+* **Generate Freeform** - Works the same as the Generate option, but the user is prompted to provide additonal command line arguments.
 * **Selfupdate** - Runs the ApiGen (selfupdate) option, to update the apigen.phar file to the latest revision.
 * **Version** - Runs the ApiGen (-v) version option.
+* **Freeform** - The usere is presented a prompt, and allowd to pass any arguments to ApiGen they wish.

 ## Instalation

 ### Requirements
-* You must meet the requirements of, and have [ApiGen](https://github.com/ApiGen/ApiGen) instilled on your machine as a [phar](http://php.net/manual/en/intro.phar.php) file.
+* You must meet the requirements of, and have [ApiGen](https://github.com/ApiGen/ApiGen) instilled on your machine.

 ### Steps